Applying deep reinforcement learning to active flow control in turbulent conditions: Appendix A: Deep reinforcement learning

 where $\hat{E}_t$ denotes the empirical expectation over time.

-As learning progresses, the PPO agent attempts to increase its achieved cumulative reward.
-For this, the `actor' network is also being trained from the data generated through interaction with the environment.
-In the PPO implementation we use presently, we follow the work of \citet{schulman2017proximal}, where a clipped surrogate objective function is used, i.e.:
+As learning progresses, the PPO agent always attempts to increase its cumulative reward.
+To achieve this, the actor network is used to generate actions so that the agent can interact with the environment.
+In return, this network is also trained using the reward information.
+In the present PPO implementation, we follow the work in \citet{schulman2017proximal}, where a clipped surrogate objective function is used, i.e.,

-where $\epsilon$ is a hyper-parameter set to be 0.2 as recommended by \citet{schulman2017proximal}, and $R_t(\Theta)$ is the probability ratio defined as $R_t(\Theta) = \pi_{\Theta}(a_t|s_t)/\pi_{old}(a_t|s_t)$.
-The clip term inside the above equation means that the probability ratio between the new policy and the old policy is constrained to an interval $[1-\epsilon, 1+\epsilon]$.
+where $q_t(\Theta) = \pi_{\Theta}(a_t|s_t)/\pi_{old}(a_t|s_t)$ is the ratio of the probability of current policy $\pi_\Theta$ in adopting action $a_t$ according to state $s_t$ to the probability of previous policy $\pi_{old}$.
+The clipped term inside the above equation means that $q_t(\Theta)$ is constrained to an interval $[1-\epsilon, 1+\epsilon]$, where $\epsilon$ is a hyper-parameter set as 0.2 as recommended by \citet{schulman2017proximal}.
 Therefore, excessively large policy updates, which would make the training process unstable, are avoided.

-When updating the policy, we use the adaptive moment estimation (Adam) optimizer \citep{kingma2014adam}, which is a first-order gradient-based optimization for stochastic objective functions.
-To deal with continuous control, the actor network generates a beta distribution \citep{chou2017improving}, from which actions are sampled.
+When updating the policy, we use the Adam (short for ``adaptive moment estimation") optimizer, which performs better in fast convergence than conventional stochastic gradient descent optimizers \citep{kingma2014adam}.
+To deal with continuous control, the actor network does not directly generate actions.
+Instead, it generates a combination of parameters for a certain probability distribution for actions.
+In this study, we choose the beta distribution, from which the actions are sampled in a predefined range \citep{chou2017improving}.

-Once the learning has converged and the performance has reached a satisfactory level, a deterministic run is performed.
-In this case, the DRL agent does not continue learning from the sampled data, but it instead directly generates deterministic actions at each time step.
-Unlike in the learning stage when actions are sampled from a probability distribution, in the deterministic run, actions are determined by selecting the most likely action provided by the parametric distribution, i.e., no randomness is involved.
+Once the learning converges and the performance reaches a satisfactory level, deterministic runs can be performed to reveal more details.
+In these runs, the agent no longer conducts learning from the sampled data.
+Instead, it directly generates deterministic actions, which come with the highest probability in the distribution, i.e., no random process is involved.